DHTMLX/docs-suite/docs/form/api/togglegroup/togglegroup_getvalue_method.md

 - `id: string` - optional, the id of a toggle

 @returns:
-If the id of a toggle is specified, the method returns either a string|number with the current value of the checkbox, or a boolean value with the state of the toggle.
+If the id of a toggle is specified, the method returns either a string|number with the current value of the toggle, or a boolean value with the state of the toggle.

 If the id of a toggle is not specified, the method returns an object with the current values/states of toggles.
 The object contains a set of *key:value* pairs where the *key* is the id of a toggle and the *value* is either the value of a toggle or its state (if the value attribute is not specified for the toggle).